MarsIncarnate/MarsIncarnate/README.md

 ### :man_technologist: About Me :

 I'm Marvellous, a freelance junior fullstack web developer who's passionate about solving problems.
-I'm also a self-taught intermediate Chinese speaker and I enjoy solving problems on HackerRank and playing chess in my free time.
+I'm also a self-taught intermediate Chinese speaker and I enjoy solving problems on HackerRank in JavaScript and playing chess in my free time.

 I have experience working with **JavaScript**, **Python**, **HTML5**, **CSS3**, **Bootstrap**, **Tailwind**, **SASS**, **Flask**, **SQL**.